Eleanor of Provence: Expulsion of the Jews from Dower lands

+Amesbury Priory

-She retired in 1286 to Amesbury Priory in Wiltshire, eight miles north of Salisbury, where she was visited by her son, King Edward.
+She became a nun and retired in 1286 to Amesbury Priory in Wiltshire, eight miles north of Salisbury, as Henry II's widow, Eleanor of Aquitaine, had taken up residence at the mother abbey, Fontevraud.
+She was visited there by her son, King Edward.
 Two of her granddaughters – Mary of Woodstock (daughter of Edward) and Eleanor of Brittany – were already nuns there, each having entered the priory on reaching the age of seven.

 Eleanor died on 24/25 June 1291 at the priory and was buried there.
 The site of her grave is unknown, making her the only English queen without a marked grave.
 Her heart was taken to London where it was buried at the Franciscan priory of Greyfriars.

 Cultural legacy

-Eleanor was renowned for her learning, cleverness, and skill at writing poetry, as well as her beauty; she was also known as a leader of fashion, continually importing clothes from France.
+Eleanor was renowned for her learning, cleverness, and skill at writing poetry, as well as her beauty and antisemitism; she was also known as a leader of fashion, continually importing clothes from France.
 She favoured red silk damask and often wore parti-coloured cottes (a type of tunic), gold or silver girdles into which a dagger was casually thrust, and decorations of gilt quatrefoil.
 To cover her dark hair, she wore jaunty pillbox caps.
 Eleanor introduced a new type of wimple to England, which was high, "into which the head receded until the face seemed like a flower in an enveloping spathe".

 She had developed a love for the songs of the troubadours as a child and continued this interest into adulthood.
 She bought many romantic and historical books that included stories from ancient times to contemporary romances written in the period (13th century).

 Eleanor is the protagonist of The Queen From Provence, a historical romance by British novelist Jean Plaidy which was published in 1979.
-Eleanor is a main character in the novel Four Sisters, All Queens by author Sherry Jones, as well as the novels The Sister Queens by Sophie Perinot, and "My Fair Lady: A Story of Henry III's Lost Queen" by J. P. Reedman.
+Eleanor is a main character in the novel Four Sisters, All Queens by author Sherry Jones, as well as the novels The Sister Queens by Sophie Perinot, Falls The Shadow by Sharon Kay Penman, and "My Fair Lady: A Story of Henry III's Lost Queen" by J. P. Reedman.
 She is also the subject of Norwegian Symphonic metal band Leave's Eyes in their song "Eleonore De Provence" from their album Symphonies of the Night.